 Nava is also an active fine artist.
 Her work is shown and collected by museums and universities across the U.S. You can see her work at navaatlasart.com.
 Her home is in the Hudson Valley region of New York State, where she lives with her husband; they have two grown children.

-With over 17 years of experience in the food and nutrition industry, Toby Amidor, MS, RD is a leading dietitian and recipe developer who believes that healthy and wholesome can also be appetizing and delicious.
+With close to 20 years of experience in the food and nutrition industry, Toby Amidor, MS, RD is a leading dietitian, author, and recipe developer who believes that healthy and wholesome can also be appetizing and delicious.

 Toby is the founder of Toby Amidor Nutrition, where she provides nutrition and food safety consulting services for individuals, restaurants, and food brands.
-She is a nutrition expert for FoodNetwork.com, writing for their Healthy Eats Blog; a regular contributor to U.S. News and World Report Eat + Run blog; and an adjunct professor at Teachers College, Columbia University.
-She also regularly contributes to MensFitness.com, Men’s Fitness Magazine, and Muscle & Fitness.
+She is a nutrition expert for FoodNetwork.com, writing for their Healthy Eats Blog; a regular contributor to U.S. News and World Report Eat + Run blog; and an adjunct professor at Teachers College, Columbia University and Hunter College School of Urban Public Health.
+She also regularly contributes to MensJournal.com, Muscle & Fitness Magazine, and has an Ask the Expert column in Today’s Dietitian Magazine.

 The founder and owner of Pig Out Publications, Karen Adler is a past vice-president of the National Barbecue Association and a certified barbecue expert.
 She is the author of numerous articles on the topic and has given demonstrations at culinary schools and events around the country.
 In 1991, Karen teamed with fellow barbecue lover Judith Fertig.
 Once cookbook rivals, the pair now sport sparkling tiaras and shiny silver tongs in their roles as “The BBQ Queens.”